return42/sphkerneldoc/linux_src_doc/mm/util_c.rst

 __GFP_RETRY_MAYFAIL is supported, and it should be used only if kmalloc is preferable to the vmalloc fallback, due to visible performance drawbacks.

-Any use of gfp flags outside of GFP_KERNEL should be consulted with mm people.
+Please note that any use of gfp flags outside of GFP_KERNEL is careful to not fall back to vmalloc.

 .. _`get_cmdline`: